ga4gh/refget/docs/seqcols/README.md

 Reference sequences are fundamental to genomic analysis.
 To make their analysis reproducible and efficient, we require tools that can identify, store, retrieve, and compare reference sequences.
-The primary goal of the *Refget Sequence Collections* (seqcol) project is **to standardize identifiers for collections of sequences**.
+The primary goal of the *refget Sequence Collections* (seqcol) project is **to standardize identifiers for collections of sequences**.
 Seqcol can be used to identify genomes, transcriptomes, or proteomes -- anything that can be represented as a collection of sequences.
 A common example and primary use case of sequence collections is for a reference genome, so this documentation sometimes refers to reference genomes for convenience; really, it can be applied to any collection of sequences.

 In brief, the project specifies several procedures:

 1. **An algorithm for encoding sequence collection identifiers.**
-Refget Sequence Collections extends [Refget Sequences](sequences.md) to collections of sequences.
+Refget Sequence Collections extends [refget Sequences](../sequences/README.md) to collections of sequences.
 Seqcol also handles sequence attributes, such as their names, lengths, or topologies.
 Like Refget sequences, seqcol digests are defined by a hash algorithm, rather than an accession authority.
 2. **An API describing lookup and comparison of sequence collections.**